 6. Serverless Hosting

-Need something more modern & sophisticated?
+Need something more modern & trendy?
 Meet Serverless Hosting.

 The term should not confuse you.
-Serverless doesn’t mean there isn’t any server.
+Serverless doesn’t mean there isn’t any physical server associated with it.
 The difference is, you need to worry less about the server.
 Instead, you can focus more on your application.

 If you are new to tech, it might be difficult to wrap your head around these concepts.
 Also, serverless hosting may not be ideal for all use cases such as hosting a WordPress website, although it isn’t impossible.